Pope Francis Expresses Openness to Ordaining Married Men in Some Cases

 Some of the Pope’s advisors and friends have also hinted at, or clearly advocated, changes in the priestly celibacy rule over the years.
 They include respectively Cardinal Pietro Parolin, now the Vatican Secretary of State, and Cardinal Claudio Hummes, a friend of the Pope and former prefect of the Congregation for Clergy.

 Changes to allow some form of married priesthood, intercommunion and possibly the advent of women deacons are three reforms some Church watchers expect to see in the coming months.
-They are concerned that, as with some remarried divorcees, exceptions will be made to each of these that will ultimately end such disciplines as priestly celibacy and generally undermine the Church’s doctrine on the priesthood and the Eucharist.
+They are concerned that, as with admitting some remarried divorcees to the sacraments, exceptions will be made to each of these that will ultimately end such disciplines as priestly celibacy and generally undermine the Church’s doctrine on the priesthood and the Eucharist.

 But the Pope argues in the interview that the Church should be “fearless” in confronting change.
 “Truth means not to be afraid,” he said.
 “Fears close doors, freedom opens them.
 And if freedom is small, it at least opens a little window.”